 In September 2018, the Company subscribed for its equity interest in a strategic joint venture in Israel, consisting of four legal entities, with the Israeli agricultural collective settlement Kibbutz Gan Shmuel ("Gan Shmuel"), for the production, manufacturing and distribution of medical cannabis.
 The Company's equity interest subscription in all four of the Israeli entities comprising Cronos Israel, was accounted for as an asset acquisition as the Israeli entities did not meet the definition of a business at the respective dates Cronos Group acquired control.
-During the three months ended March 31, 2018, the Company advanced \$926 to Cronos Israel under a promissory note, reflected in cash used in the Company's investing activities.
-As at March 31, 2019 and December 31, 2018, Cronos Israel has been included in these consolidated financial statements.
+Gan Shmuel provided the Company a promissory note for monies advanced from the Company up to the sum of \$978 (2,700 Israeli Shekels ("ILS")).
+During the six months ended June 30, 2018, the Company advanced a sum of \$1,304 (3,600 ILS).
+As such, \$326 (900 ILS) of the receivable was unsecured.
+From September 2018 and onwards, Cronos Israel has been included in these consolidated financial statements.